2024 Best Criminal Justice Studies Schools in Maine

 If you pursue a degree in criminal justice studies, you won't be alone.
 The field of study is the #16 most popular program in the country.
 This means there are lots of options to choose from when you decide to get your degree.

 College Factual reviewed 3 schools in Maine to determine which ones were the best for degree seekers in the field of criminal justice studies.
-Combined, these schools handed out 132 degrees in criminal justice studies to qualified students.
+When you put them all together, these colleges and universities awarded 85 degrees in criminal justice studies during the 2021-2022 academic year.

 Your choice of criminal justice studies school matters, so we have put together these rankings to help you make your decision.
 We derive our Best Overall Criminal Justice Studies School rankings by rolling up our degree-level rankings after weighting them by the number of degrees awarded at each school.